L2jLiga/fastify-decorators/README.md

 This package based on Fastify `^2.0.0` and may not work with other versions.

-You can find package documentation and source files under [lib] directory.
-Examples can be found under [src] directory
+## Installation and usage

+Installation and basic usage instruction can be found in [library README]

 ## Repository structure